 Well, I am trying to survive this

 hormone therapy chemical castration and it’s really not nice but it does remind me this is serious!
 What did I learn from that Microsoft Teams meeting (their version of Zoom), well, the presenter Andrew Gabriel, is a real PCa patient and he has gone through all of this, which is a first . . . whilst it’s great to get GPs and professionals talking, it’s really a great help to have a fellow sufferer – in front of you; giving help & advice.
 It was also the first time I’ve been involved in an interactive online meeting and was able to ask questions.
 (Update – Andrew still gives these talks – contact me for details, by leaving a comment below).
 A bigger list of possible side effects taken from his presentation for being CHEMICALLY CASTRATED:

 - Hot flushes- yep all day – now adding – one of the biggest pains – keeps me awake at night

 - Night sweats- yep

 - Loss of libido- yep – now adding – complete loss of sexual function

-- Breast growth & tenderness – not yet
+- Breast growth & tenderness – a bit

 - Blood pressure change – on pills already & monitoring